Chernihiv Stadium: Early years

 The history of Chernihiv Stadium dates back to 1936 for 3,000 spectators in eastern portion of a city park (garden) that exists since 1804.
 The territory of the city garden was chosen for the construction of the stadium.
-At the end of the 18th century there was a dacha of the Archbishop of Chernihiv on this territory.
+At the end of the 18th century, there was a dacha of the Archbishop of Chernihiv on this territory.
 At the beginning of the 19th century, namely in 1804, a city garden was formed on the site of the modern stadium.

 During World War II, the Chernihiv Stadium was heavily damaged and in the 1950s was completely reconstructed, included stadium walls and two stands for 11,000 spectators.
 In 1961, it was named after the Russian Soviet cosmonaut Yuri Gagarin.

 On 25 May 1964, Yuri Gagarin visited the stadium and met with Andriyan Nikolayev.
-In the mid 1980s, the stadium capacity was increased to 14,000.
+In the mid-1980s, the stadium capacity was increased to 14,000.
 In the season 1996–97, was held the first leg of the Ukrainian Amateur Cup, between FC Domobudivnyk Chernihiv and FC Krystal Parkhomivka, ended with the victory of FC Domobudivnyk Chernihiv for 2–0.

 In 2005, the reconstruction of the stadium began, which was completed in 2008 with the assistance of the then sponsor of FC "Desna" Oleksiy Savchenko, in particular, plastic seats were installed on the west stand.
 In October 2011, the stadium received almost ₴5 million for renovations.

-In 2008, the stadium was used by the Ukraine for the UEFA Women's Euro 2009 qualifying and for UEFA Women's Euro 2013 qualifying against Denmark, Portugal, Slovakia and Finland.
+In 2008, the stadium was used by Ukraine for the UEFA Women's Euro 2009 qualifying and for UEFA Women's Euro 2013 qualifying against Denmark, Portugal, Slovakia and Finland.

 In 2010 Oleksandr Povorozniuk, after become president of Desna Chernihiv was ready to invest his own funds in the football club: However, the local authorities, despite promises to support the club and complete the Stadium, but at the ended he did nothing.